openshift/training/04-Resources-and-Hello-World.md

     oc describe quota test-quota

-## Extra Credit
-If you try to curl the pod IP and port, you get "connection refused".
-See if you can figure out why.

 ## Delete the Pod
 As `joe`, go ahead and delete this pod so that you don't get confused in later examples: